Rational linear subspaces of hypersurfaces over finite fields: Proofs

-The key geometric input in the proof of Theorem \ref{main} will be the following theorem of Beheshti and Riedl. \begin{theorem}[\cite{BR19}, Theorem 1.3] Let $X\subset \PP^n_\CC$ be a smooth hypersurface of degree $d$ and suppose $n\geq 2d-1$ and $n \geq 4$.
-Then the Fano variety of lines $F_1(X)$ is irreducible of the expected dimension $2n-d-3$.
+The key geometric input in the proof of Theorem \ref{main} will be the following theorem of Beheshti and Riedl.
+For the statement below, recall that for a projective variety $X \subset \PP^n$, the \emph{Fano variety of $r$-planes} $F_r(X)$ is the subsceheme of the Grassmannian $G(r+1,n+1)$ parametrizing the $r$-planes contained in $X$.
+See \cite{AK77}. \begin{theorem}[{Beheshti and Riedl \cite[Theorem 1.3]{BR19}}] Let $X\subset \PP^n_\CC$ be a smooth hypersurface of degree $d$ and suppose $n\geq 2d-1$ and $n \geq 4$.
+Then, the Fano variety of lines $F_1(X)$ is irreducible of the expected dimension $2n-d-3$.

 Likewise, the Fano variety $F_r(X)$ of $r$-planes will be irreducible of the expected dimension $(r+1)(n-r)-\binom{d+r }{ r}$ provided